Who should use a chronological resume format?

 Hiring managers will pay close attention to your work history section, so a big part of your success will lie in your work experience.

-Your work history section is the bulk of your professional accomplishments.
+Your work history section will include the bulk of your professional achievements.

-You must organize this section in reverse-chronological order, so employers see your most recent or current job and work your way down
+You must organize this section in reverse chronological order so employers first see your most recent or current job.

 When you’re listing each job, include: